 The CVF first met near Male’, Maldives in November 2009 gathering Heads of State, Ministers and other government leaders representing countries threatened by climate change from around the world.
-It has since been active in building cooperation, knowledge and awareness on global warming issues.
+It has since been active in building cooperation, knowledge and awareness on climate change issues.
 At the CVF High-Level Meeting held during the UNFCCC Climate Change Conference in Paris (COP21), the Manila-Paris Declaration and the 2016-2018 Roadmap of the CVF, adopted at this meeting, spell out the CVF’s planned efforts during this time period.
-The Marrakech Communique and Marrakech Vision were adopted at the 2016 Forum meeting at UNFCCC COP22, in these the Forum committed to ambitious climate action, striving to meet 100% domestic renewable energy production as rapidly as possible.
+The Marrakech Communique and CVF Vision adopted at the subsequent 2016 Forum meeting at UNFCCC COP22 committed Forum members to ambitious climate action, striving, among others, to achieve maximal resilience and to meet 100% domestic renewable energy production as rapidly as possible.

-The Forum has a rotating chairmanship that has been held by Maldives, Kiribati, Bangladesh, Costa Rica and Philippines.
-The current chair, Ethiopia, assumed the presidency at the High-Level Climate Policy Forum in the Senate of the Philippines in August 2016.
-See here for a Brief History of the Forum and for information about the Forum’s aims and key activities.
+The Forum has a rotating chairmanship that has been held by Maldives, Kiribati, Bangladesh, Costa Rica, Philippines and Ethiopia.
+The current chair, the Marshall Islands, assumed the presidency at a High-Level event at Addis Ababa in August 2018.

 As a collaborative platform for vulnerable countries to address the foremost issues related to global climate change, the Forum’s aims include: